Thanks for using this software, for Cofee/Beer/Amazon bill and further development of this project please Share.

 Any private key value that you enter or we generate is not stored on this site, this tool is provided via an HTTPS URL to ensure that private keys cannot be stolen, for extra security run this software on your network, no cloud dependency

-Asking for donation sound bad to me, so i'm raising fund from by offering all my eight book for just $9
+Asking for donation sound bad to me, so i'm raising fund from by offering all my Nine book for just $9

 The scrypt key derivation function was originally developed by Colin Percival and published in 2009 for use in the Tarsnap online backup system and is designed to be far more secure against hardware brute-force attacks than alternative functions such as PBKDF2 or bcrypt.